balthazar/react-native-zeroconf/README.md

     npm i -S react-native-zeroconf

+#### iOS
  - Right click on the `Libraries` folder in XCode, and add `RNZeroconf.xcodeproj`
  - Go to your *Build Phases*, under *Link Binary with Libraries*, add `libRNZeroconf.a`
  - Click on the `RNZeroconf.xcodeproj` in the `Libraries` folder, search *Header Search Paths* and add `$(SRCROOT)/../../react-native/React` if it's not.

+#### Android
+1. Add the following line to the bottom of your project's `settings.gradle` file.

+    project(':react-native-zeroconf').projectDir = new File(settingsDir, '../node_modules/react-native-zeroconf/android')

+2. Change the `include` line of your project's `settings.gradle` to include the `:react-native-zeroconf` project.
+Example:

+    include ':react-native-zeroconf', ':app'

+3. Open your app's `build.gradle` file and add the following line to the `dependencies` block.

+    compile project(":react-native-zeroconf")

+4. In your app's `MainActivity.java` file, include this line as part of the `ReactInstanceManager.builder()` lines.

+    .addPackage(new ReactVideoPackage())

 ### API